Almost everyone who lived through the 1990s is familiar with Seinfeld, perhaps one of the most iconic TV sitcoms of all time.

 Consider mergers and acquisitions, when structures and processes are likely to change quickly.
 During this time, employees may feel fearful or resent the changes.
 This is a sign that their drive to defend is being challenged.

-This is also a reason that coaching is an important skill for managers to develop.
+This is also a reason that coaching is an important skill for managers and leaders to develop.
 Criticism delivered the wrong way may trigger an employee’s drive to defend their own work, making them resistant to implement changes!
 That can be a very helpful way to understand what’s happening when you’re struggling with motivating difficult employees.

 One thing to note is that unlike other models of motivation, like Maslow’s hierarchy, these drives are not presented in any order – each drive may be fulfilled one way or another within your organization, and each may be met at varying levels.